 Ear infections in dogs typically secondary to another underlying condition—most commonly allergies.

-Chronic ear infections, unless addressed, will continue to get worse as the tissues are changing due to the condition.
+Unless addressed, chronic ear infections will continue to worsen as the tissues change due to the condition.

 Thank you, Brook, for sharing Phoenix’s story.

-Phoenix is a fourteen and a half-year-old male yellow Labrador Retriever.
-I received him in July of 1998 from the Lions Foundation of Canada Dog Guides when my first guide retired after only a year of working.
+Phoenix is a fourteen-and-a-half-year-old male yellow Labrador Retriever.
+I received him from the Lions Foundation of Canada Dog Guides when my first guide retired.

-Phoenix and I bonded easily and became inseparable within months.
+Phoenix and I bonded quickly and became inseparable within months.

-He attended my final year of high school and then guided me through my Bachelor of Arts degree from the University of Guelph.
+He attended my final year of high school and then guided me through my Bachelor of Arts degree.

 Phoenix was always a great worker and a wonderful companion, but he had one worrisome issue, constant ear infections.